everestpipkin/datagardens/students/khanniie/1_memoryPalace/README.md

 # Memory Palace Assignment

-## about
+## About
-This is the memory palace of Connie, used to memorize her mom's phone number.
+This is my memory palace.
+It was used to memorize my mom's cell phone number because I could never memorize it, despite it being a very important number to memorize.
 After installing with the instructions below, the memory palace can be explored with the bash commands `move` and `furniture`, along with numerical input like 1, 2, 3, etc.

 `move` will show you where you are "physically" within the memory palace, and provide you with options for where you can go.